xjyyyy/learngit/readme.txt

-git is a version control system git is free software new ne new w new line new new line
+git is a version control system git isaaaa free software new ne new w new line new new line